gmosx/swift-common/README.md

 # Common

-Basic data structure, protocols and utilities for Swift.
+Basic data structures, protocols and utilities for Swift.